pulibrary/figgy/docs/ux/use_cases.md

 file, but don't need to create derivatives from it.

 So, the gigantic file is ingested as a PreservationFile, and the compressed file is ingested as an IntermediateFile.
+FileSet#primary_file returns the PreservationFile, and both are preserved.